Dubai Income Tax And Taxation System Explained

 There is also a form of council tax secretly levied when you pay your utility bills – and many people protest against this tax as it is supposedly for street lighting, waste collection etc., and yet most residents pay for this through maintenance fees.

 So, you are effectively charged council tax in Dubai twice – oh and there is a 10% municipality tax as well as a 5% municipality tax on rented accommodations collected through utility bills.

 A departure tax in Dubai is charged when you’re buying an airplane ticket for a plane that either lands or takes off at one of the Dubai airports.

-The Dubai departure tax is included into the price of the ticket, no matter where you purchase it.
+The Dubai departure tax is included in the price of the ticket, no matter where you purchase it.

-Children below the age of two, transit passengers and members of the cabin crew are exempt of paying this kind of Dubai tourist tax.
+Children below the age of two, transit passengers and members of the cabin crew are exempt from paying this kind of Dubai tourist tax.